// The gap

 A marketer who learned to build.

-That means I start with the problem, not the architecture.
-What decision are we trying to improve?
-What process is worth automating?
-What leverage are we actually creating?
+Not an engineer who picked up business language.
+That order matters.
+I start with the problem, not the architecture — what decision are we improving, what process is worth automating, what leverage are we actually creating.
 The technology comes after the answers.

 Your AI can read this site.
 It can't read most others.